spraakbanken/L2_profiles/SwedishL2profile.md

 | Total| 76 831||

-Reference: Elena Volodina, Ildikó Pilán, Stian Rødven Eide and Hannes Heidarsson 2014.
+_Reference_: Elena Volodina, Ildikó Pilán, Stian Rødven Eide and Hannes Heidarsson 2014.
 You get what you annotate: a pedagogically annotated corpus of coursebooks for Swedish as a Second Language.
 Proceedings of the third workshop on NLP for computer-assisted language learning.
 NEALT Proceedings Series 22 / Linköping Electronic Conference Proceedings 107: 128–144. [pdf](http://www.ep.liu.se/ecp/107/010/ecp14107010.pdf)

-*SweLL-pilot* is a corpus contating essays written by learners of Swedish as a second language.
+**SweLL-pilot** is a corpus contating essays written by learners of Swedish as a second language.
 The essays have been collected from three separate schools, and have been labeled with the CEFR labels by experts.
 Essays represent the six levels A1 - C2, although C2 is represented by two essays only.
 This corpus is used to get an approximation of what vocabulary and grammar L2 learners are able to produce actively when writing, and therefore represent learners' **productive** abilities.

-*SweLL-pilot (productive)*
+*Statistics over SweLL-pilot (productive)*

 | CEFR level | Nr sentences| Nr tokens  |
 |:-----------|:------------|:-----------|